 5. What should propel your boat?

->

-> Americans bought an estimated 955,300 pre-owned boats (power, personal watercraft and sail) in 2013, NMMA says.
-They are far less expensive than new boats because they have already depreciated.
-New boat depreciation is at its highest during the first season of use.
-Depreciation on a used boat kept in good condition should level out with proper maintenance and equipment improvements.
-Before buying used, Stacy says, have the boat checked out by a professional, who may be found through the National Association of Marine Surveyors, to determine its condition and value.
+Pre-owned boats are far less expensive than new boats because they have already depreciated.
+Before buying used, Stacy says, have the boat checked out by a professional — who may be found through the National Association of Marine Surveyors — to determine its condition and value.

->

-> Are you a boating enthusiast, interested in plunging into this market or poking around at the marina wondering if there is a cautious way in?
+Are you a boating enthusiast, interested in plunging into this market or poking around at the marina wondering if there is a cautious way in?
 Let us know in the comments below or on our Facebook page.

 Are you earning as much interest on your savings as you could be?
 Grow your savings faster with banks offering rates that are significantly higher than the national average.
 Find the best rates and start earning more interest on your savings by using the Money Talks News savings account and CD comparison tool.